-The chemical or electrochemical reaction between a material (usually a metal) and its environment that produces a deterioration of the material and its properties.
+The chemical, electrochemical, or bacteriological reaction between a material (usually a metal) and its environment that produces a deterioration of the material and its properties.

 coupon

 A sample of clean and pre-weighed metal of a known surface area inserted into a pipeline system to monitor corrosion rate and inhibitor effectiveness (coupons come in a variety of metals and configurations, such as flush, flat, and rod).